The best iPad for drawing: fully tested by creative experts

 Performance: Like the more expensive iPad models, this tablet includes True Tone support, which is Apple's technology that adjusts colour balance depending on the quality of light in the room.
 When we reviewed it, we found that battery life was generally good too, while the new A14 chip provides a small but noticeable speed boost in operation.

 Pricing: Despite the missed opportunity to provide support for Apple Pencil 2, we think the 10th-gen iPad is a solid value tablet for drawing and for more general use too.
-Depending on the deals available, the price is sometimes very close to the iPad mini above, in which case your choice really comes down the size you prefer and whether you want to go with the mini for Apple Pencil 2 support.
+Depending on the deals available, the price tends to be lower than the newer iPad mini, in which case your choice really comes down the size you prefer and whether you want to go with the mini for Apple Pencil Pro support and significantly faster performance.

 Read more: iPad 2022 review